 Any Gadsden State student with the appropriate musical competence may audition for the Gadsden State Show Band.
-Students interested in auditioning should contact the Music Director at 256.549.8394 or visit faculty office #116 located in Wallace Hall Fine Arts Center on the Wallace Drive Campus.
+Students interested in auditioning should contact the Music Director at 256.549.8394 or visit the Meadows Building on the Wallace Drive Campus.